noderaider/redux-idle-monitor/README.md

 ___

 Your done.
-I'll be adding more functionality such as multi-tab monitoring in the near term.
-Please open an [issue](https://github.com/cchamberlain/redux-idle-monitor/issues) if there are any features that you would like to see added.
+Please open an [issue](https://github.com/noderaider/redux-idle-monitor/issues) if there are any features that you would like to see added.